-For millions of years, the polar ice caps have stabilized the planet’s weather so that we have the food and water we need to survive.
-But they are melting fast.
-There is 75% less Arctic ice in the summer than there was just 50 years ago.
+For millions of years, polar ice has stabilized the planet’s weather so that we have the food and water we need to survive.
+But it is melting fast.
+There is 75% less Arctic sea ice in the summer than there was just 50 years ago.
 Parts of the Arctic Ocean are now 4C hotter than they should be.
 Scientists say the Arctic is in a “death spiral”.
 The more its ice melts, the warmer our world gets.
 And the warmer our world gets, the more the ice melts.
 This is an underreported planetary emergency.
 And it has ramifications for all life on Earth, including us.
 We no longer have the luxury to think of ourselves as separate from any aspect of Nature or any part of the world.
-People far from the Arctic, who have done nothing to support its melt, will see their homes swallowed up by the sea and their fields unable to grow food.
+People far from the Arctic Ocean, who have done nothing to support its melt, will see their homes swallowed up by the sea and their fields unable to grow food.
 The reality of our shared situation is a call to open our minds and hearts and act now for ourselves, and the good of all.

 Another sobering reminder of our need to act is the UN’s Sustainable Development Goal of establishing ten per cent of the world’s oceans as marine protected areas by 2020.
 To date, the world’s political will has not catalyzed around even this very modest goal.
 With just two years to go, we sit at about three per cent.
 Yet strong scientific consensus states the need to protect thirty per cent.
 Award-winning biologist Edward O. Wilson contends we must go much further, and dedicate fully half the Earth to conservation areas in order to stop mass extinction.
 There is no longer time for anything but ambitious and immediate action to protect life on Earth for generations to come.

 The problem is huge.
-But there is a simple solution that stops the melting ice and protects our oceans.
+But there is an immediate response that protects the Arctic Ocean.
 MAPS, the Marine Arctic Peace Sanctuary, declares the entire Arctic Ocean north of the Arctic Circle an international peace park, free from exploitation of all kinds, in perpetuity.
 It stops all activity in the Arctic Ocean that harms the melting polar ice, and ensures the regeneration of this essential ecosystem.
-By taking Arctic oil off the table, it compels a global shift to renewables.
+By taking Arctic seabed oil off the table, it compels a global shift to renewables.
 MAPS alone will almost double the current amount of marine protected areas in the world.
 And it places that conservation where it is most urgently needed for the sake of life on Earth.
 In addition, MAPS compels the leadership of the entire world to place our collective long-term good ahead of short-term individual gain.
 There is no other initiative that so boldly and comprehensively responds to so many issues facing our world today.

 MAPS has the endorsement of global luminaries.
 Dr Jane Goodall says, “The oceans are not only rich in biodiversity, but also play a major role in regulating temperatures: we continue harming and polluting them at our peril.
 It is hugely important to establish the proposed Sanctuary for preserving the unique Arctic flora and fauna and thus helping to slow down climate change at this critical time.”